About Warren County

 Mugshots & Booking Photos

-Mugshots in Warren County are taken and retained by the Warren County Sheriff's Office during the booking process.
+Mugshots in Warren County are taken and retained by Warren County Sheriff's Office during the booking process.
 These booking photos are part of the arrest records and can be accessed through the Sheriff's Office.
 While Indiana does not have specific mugshot removal laws, individuals seeking to remove mugshots from public access may need to pursue legal action or request removal from third-party websites.
-The Sheriff's Office may provide access to mugshots upon request, subject to applicable laws and regulations.

 Courts & Case Records

-Warren County's judicial system operates through the Warren Circuit Court, located at 125 N Monroe Street, Williamsport, IN 47993, which can be reached at (765) 762-3510.
-The Circuit Court maintains general jurisdiction over civil, criminal, family, probate, juvenile, and small claims matters for the county.
+Warren County's judicial system operates through the Warren Circuit Court, located at 125 N Monroe Street, Williamsport, IN 47993, which can be contacted through the office’s website.
+The Circuit Court maintains general jurisdiction over civil, criminal, family, probate, juvenile, and small claims matters for Warren County.
 As a single-court county, Warren Circuit Court handles all trial-level proceedings without separate superior or district courts.

 - Fees for copying court records are established by Indiana statute, typically charging per page for document reproduction plus certification fees for official copies.